sadko4u/timbre-mill/README.md

-  -ml, --match-length            Match the length of the output file to the input file -n, --normalize                Set normalization mode -ng, --norm-gain               Set normalization peak gain (in dB) -p, --produce                  Comma-separated list of produced output files (ir,raw,audio,all) -s, --src-path                 Source path to take files from -sr, --srate                   Sample rate of output files -wg, --wet                     The amount (in dB) of processed signal in output file
+  -ml, --match-length            Match the length of the output file to the input file -n, --normalize                Set normalization mode -ng, --norm-gain               Set normalization peak gain (in dB) -p, --produce                  Comma-separated list of produced output files (ir,frm,frc,raw,audio,all) -s, --src-path                 Source path to take files from -sr, --srate                   Sample rate of output files -wg, --wet                     The amount (in dB) of processed signal in output file